Opening

 Read our full Blue Apron review

-HelloFresh. $8.99 to $12.49/Serving
+HelloFresh: $9.99 to $12.49/Serving

-Price per serving: $8.99 to $12.49 depending on plan
+Price per serving: $9.99 to $12.49 depending on plan

 HelloFresh isn’t technically a “budget” service but their intro pricing ($2.99/meal first box, or 55% off for students/military/heroes plus 15% off for 12 months) makes the first few months cheaper than EveryPlate‘s regular price.
 After that, you’re paying $143.84 to $199.84/month for 4 meals for 2 people (4 weeks), which is double Dinnerly.
-But you’re getting 30+ weekly recipes, extensive customization (swap proteins, swap sides), Fit & Wholesome meal plans, and Climate Hero sustainability labels if you care about that.
+But you’re getting 100+ weekly recipes, extensive customization (swap proteins, swap sides), Fit & Wholesome meal plans, and Climate Hero sustainability labels if you care about that.

 I ran HelloFresh and EveryPlate side-by-side for a month.
-The recipes are noticeably more interesting on HelloFresh. more international flavors, more complex techniques, better plating.
+The recipes are noticeably more interesting on HelloFresh: more international flavors, more complex techniques, better plating.
 Whether that’s worth $4-6/serving more depends on how bored you get eating the same rotation.
 The student/military discount (15% off for a full year after the intro box) narrows the gap significantly if you qualify.

-Pros: 30+ weekly recipes (most variety), extensive customization options, strong intro deals especially for students/military, family-friendly menus, Fit & Wholesome plans, most reliable delivery in the industry
+Pros: 100+ weekly recipes (most variety), extensive customization options, strong intro deals especially for students/military, family-friendly menus, Fit & Wholesome plans, most reliable delivery in the industry

-Cons: Regular pricing is 2x Dinnerly ($8.99-$12.49 vs $5.99), still requires 30-45 min cooking, not actually “cheap” once intro period ends, closed Richmond facility in 2022 (600 layoffs. industry pressure visible)
+Cons: Regular pricing is well above Dinnerly ($9.99-$12.49 vs $5.79-$8.99), still requires 30-45 min cooking, not actually “cheap” once intro period ends, $10.99 shipping on most boxes pushes the real per-serving cost higher

 Read our full HelloFresh review

-Home Chef. $9.99+/Serving
+Home Chef: $9.99+/Serving

 Price per serving: $9.99 to $10+ depending on selections